Why did you decide to pursue a graduate degree?

 Dog walking!
 It is refreshing and joyful to walk our lab mascot TUTU on campus, particularly when I am loaded with lots of lab work and can hardly find time to hang out.
 I also love hiking, doing yoga, exploring multicultural food with friends, and visiting museums during my spare time.

 What advice do you have for new graduate students?

-Believe in yourself AND don’t be shy to ask for helps when you are stuck.
+Believe in yourself AND don’t be shy to ask for help when you are stuck.
 Graduate school can be very stressful especially when research progress is not satisfactory.
 But trust me, there is always a solution after talking to supervisors and committee members, brainstorming with peers, and seeking help from library workshops.
-Additionally, actively building social network will benefit you in a long run, such as gaining life-long friendship, finding a job, and creating research collaborations.
+Additionally, actively building social networks will benefit you in a long run, such as gaining life-long friendship, finding a job, and creating research collaborations.